 1.1.1 Meetings of Study Group Chairmen and Vice-Chairmen

-When the need arises, the Director will call a meeting of the Chairmen and Vice-Chairmen of Study Groups and may invite Chairmen and Vice-Chairmen of Working Parties.
+When the need arises, the Director will call a meeting of the Chairmen and Vice-Chairmen of Study Groups and may invite Chairmen and Vice-Chairmen of Working Parties and other subordinate groups.
 At the discretion of the Director, other experts may be invited on an ex-officio basis.
-The purpose of the meeting is to ensure the most effective conduct and coordination of the work of the Study Groups, in particular to avoid duplication of work between several Study Groups.
+The purpose of the meeting is to ensure the most effective conduct and coordination of the work of the Study Groups, in particular to avoid duplication of work between several Study Groups and to allocate the specific studies identified in ITU-R Resolutions to appropriate Study Groups.
 The Director shall serve as Chairman of this meeting.
-If appropriate, such meetings could be by electronic means, such as telephone or video conferences or using the Internet.
-However, a one-day face-to-face meeting every two years shall be organized preceding a RAG meeting.
+If appropriate, such meetings could be held by electronic means, such as telephone or video conferences or using the Internet.
+A face-to-face meeting may also be organized preceding a RAG meeting, as required.

 ______________